mrazjava/booklink-backend/README.md

 ### Migration

 A new feature will often result in updated database schema (entity changes).
-A process of migrating database changes between environments is as follows:
+A process of migrating database changes from `local` feature to `stg` is as follows:

 Database change migration scripts are computed as a difference between the old and new schemas.
 Once finished on a feature branch, we extract the latest schema script:
 ```